2023 Sokoto State gubernatorial election: Campaign

-Campaign

-Immediately after the primaries, pundits focused on the fallout from the elections and alleged imposition of nominees.
-As the general election campaign began in mid-2022, observers noted the potential impact of divisions within the state and national PDP on Umar's campaign due to significant disputes between Tambuwal and other major PDP figures.
-However, pundits also said most unsuccessful PDP gubernatorial aspirants had been successfully placated while the APC primary led to lingering resentment against former Governor Aliyu Magatakarda Wamakko—who was accused of imposing Aliyu as nominee.
-On the other hand, analysis in September noted that there had been notable defections from both major parties along with a report that Deputy Governor and former PDP gubernatorial candidate Manir Dan Iya could join the APC.
-After the start of the official campaign period in October, APC and PDP began public attack statements; it began with the APC accusing the PDP of threatening businessmen, traditional leaders, and religious Leaders to force them to support PDP candidates.
-In response, the PDP denied the accusations while stating that Wamakko had disrespected traditional leaders during his term as governor.

 In late November, analysis from The Nation mentioned the competitiveness of the race while reiterating the potential damage from divides within each major party.
 Observers also noted similarities between the APC and PDP tickets in terms of regional balance and godfather support.
 Similarly, reporting from the Premium Times from the next month focused on Wamakko's influence on the state APC in opposition to his longtime rival Attahiru Bafarawa's influence on the state PDP.
-Meanwhile, a election overview from the Daily Trust contended that Umar could be hurt by Tambuwal's position in the campaign of PDP presidential nominee Atiku Abubakar.
+Meanwhile, an election overview from the Daily Trust contended that Umar could be hurt by Tambuwal's position in the campaign of PDP presidential nominee Atiku Abubakar.
 The January piece also cast doubts on the viability of other candidates like Aminu Ahmad Umar (LP) or Umaru Dahiru (NNPP).
 Later that month, ThisDay reporting confirmed that the APC had not formally commenced its campaign or formed a campaign council with the election only a month away.
 However, both major candidates were campaigning extensively; tension rose entering February due to a rise on political violence, including attacks on the convoys of both major candidates.

 Later in February, attention largely switched to the nearing presidential election on 25 February.
 In the election, Sokoto State narrowly voted for Atiku Abubakar (PDP); Abubakar won the state with 49.2% of the vote, beating Bola Tinubu's 48.6%.
 Aside from the presidential result, the legislative elections were also very close and mainly inconcisive.
 These results led analysts to focus on the state's competitiveness.